 Taking a once daily pill might not be the most beneficial vitamin, as it is heavily compacted and hard to digest and get all the nutrients out of that pellet.
 Instead, I like to opt for a multivitamin that is in gel or liquid form.
 I personally take this vitamin in the morning with my green smoothie.
 We love and take Passion 4 Life Liquid Multivitaminfor its abundance of minerals and vitamins and the absorption rate that this liquid vitamin has.
 Click here to check price and purchase.

 A greens powder will give you a massive boost in energy, metabolism, immune support, and detox your entire system.
 The energy comes without the crash that coffee or sugary soft drinks give you.
 The blend of fruits and vegetables gives you a potent boost of micronutrients that are absorbed quickly.
-They also support your immune system and help with detoxification through vitamins and minerals.
-Greens will help you focus better than ever before and give you a better attitude.

 It also isn’t just for your smoothies.
 You can mix it with only water and take it for a quick greens kick on the go.
 Or you can even put a scoop in oatmeal, yogurt, soups, or any other dishes you are making.